 - Give up an hour of TV so you can work an extra hour.

 Remember, you set your work hours, and the most important thing is to meet the promised deadlines to your clients.
 Keep in mind if you’re using free wi-fi, you’ll need to use a Virtual Private Network (VPN) to secure your connection and your data.
 Don’t take the chance of information falling into the wrong hands!
-I recommend using Tunnel Bear VPN.
+I recommend using Surfshark VPN.
 It’s easy to use – install and activate.
 I use it every time I’m not in my own office.
 They have a free version so you can try it out.

 #4 Have A Support System